IuliiaKonovalova/school_app/README.md

   ![Student Page.
 Undo Button](documentation/features/students_page/undo_button.png)

-When the user clicks on the undo button or delete the input manually, the undo button disappears.
+When the user clicks on the undo button or deletes the input manually, the undo button disappears.

 Under the search bar, there is a sorting bar where the user may sort students according to the urgent call needs.
-It has to options: All students sort and Urgent Class Sort.
-Plus, there is search button on the right side.
+It has two options: All students sort and Urgent Class Sort.
+Plus, there is a search button on the right side.
 There are also the instructions under the sorting bar.

   ![Student Page.
 Sorting Bar](documentation/features/students_page/students_page_sort.png)

-If student has fewer than 10 classes left, this student will have an urgent label on the right side of their names.
+If a student has fewer than ten classes left, this student will have an urgent label on the right side of their name.

   ![Student Page.
 Urgent Label](documentation/features/students_page/students_student_urgent_call.png)

-After all there is sorting results summary:
+After all, there is sorting results summary:

   ![Student Page.
 Sort Summary](documentation/features/students_page/students_page_summary.png)